Last Updated on 3rd October 2019 by Sarah and Justin

-- 4 Trieste restaurants, bars, and of course gelato
+- Trieste restaurants, bars, and our favorite gelato spots of course!

 About Trieste, Italy